New Lock at the Soo Mega Project Raises the Bar for Success

+By all accounts, the success of this unique collaboration is paying dividends.
+After completing its first full season of construction on Phase 3, (construction slows down during the Northern Michigan winter) the IPO, INDC and KAT team are steaming ahead.
+With another five years left to complete the mega project, however, the challenges associated with reviewing every technical feature of this historic effort will continue to demand attention.

+Things look positive at the Soo Locks for the IPO, INDC and KAT, and as everyone endeavors to keep the lines of communication open, the odds of completing the project both successfully and without delay will continue to be enhanced—further.

-Detroit District Commander, Lt.
-Col. Wallace Bandeff, INDC Lead Engineer Darin White, Senior Civilian Kevin McDaniels and KAT Design Engineer Nick Stromberg prepare to cut a cake in celebration of completing 2,000 technical submittals on the New Lock at the Soo project.
+Photo Insert: (Left to Right) Detroit District Commander, Lt.
+Col. Wallace Bandeff, INDC Lead Engineer Darin White, Senior Civilian Kevin McDaniels and KAT design engineer Nick Stromberg prepare to cut a cake in celebration of completing 2,000 technical submittals.

 |Date Taken: